Frequently Asked Questions:

 Q. Will you honour a 'Lisa's Framing and Art Supplies' Gift certificate?

 A. Yes!!
-We will honour all former gift certificates that are in our computer system(created within the last five years or so).
+We will honour all former gift certificates that are in our computer system(created within the last seven years or so).

 Q. Do you deliver?